gaohuazuo/lvm-thin-backup/README.md

 # lvm-thin-backup
-This is a utility for automating lvm thin volume backups.
+This utility create backups for lvm thin volumes and automatically remove backup if needed.